 Ride-share companies like Uber have been gaining some unwanted attention recently due to the fact that they may be underinsured.
 While it should be a ride-share company’s responsibility to pay damages if you or a loved one is injured by one of their drivers in Florida, there’s no guarantee that the company will provide you the full compensation you need to cover your medical expenses and other associated costs, such as loss of income.

 So how can you fight back in the event of an injury?
-Your best bet is to work with the Law Firm of Andrew Winston.
+Your best bet is to work with the Law Firm of Andrew Winston on your Uber Accident Lawsuit Claim.
 We’re a South Florida law firm that has ample experience handling all kinds of motor vehicle accident cases, including lawsuits against taxi companies.
 We’re trial lawyers who are prepared to go up against any ride-share provider should they enter the Florida market and cause injury.

 In order to understand the risks associated with ride-share services, it’s important to first understand how these companies work and how they are different from conventional taxi services.